chaitjo/geometric-rna-design/tutorial/README.md

 - Some interesting surveys:
   - [RNA-based therapeutics: an overview and prospectus](https://www.nature.com/articles/s41419-022-05075-2).
   - [Tailor made: the art of therapeutic mRNA design](https://www.nature.com/articles/s41573-023-00827-x).

-## 🎥 More Videos

-- Eric Westhof's talk at CASP 15, about what makes RNA structure different from proteins: [link](https://www.youtube.com/watch?v=oVaABC2oTs0).
-You can feel how passionate he is about all the small but important details!

 - My playlist with most of the videos references in this document: [link](https://youtube.com/playlist?list=PL3xCprBkQzoneWGiypX1QOtq7lORKE-YN&si=US_-b6pBhAWe5ziP).